thezeroalpha/vim-literate-markdown/examples/myfact.md

 This is clearly over-engineered; it aims to only be an example of the power of literate programming.

+If you want to generate the code, make sure you have the `vim-literate-markdown` plugin loaded in Vim.
+Then, open this document in Vim, and run the command `:Tangle`.
+The three files described above will be in the same directory as this file.

 ## The main file
 The main file is pretty simple: